AcidicSoil/mirrorwright-orchestrator/README.md

 - **Cursor Cline**: Strategic planning and requirements clarification
 - **Cursor Augment**: Scaffolding, architecture setup, optimization, and refactoring
+- **Cursor Roo**: Autonomous code-generation and CLI tooling specialist
 - **ChatGPT**: Strategy and meta-thinking

 For detailed guidelines on using the Augment agent, see [Augment Agent Guidelines](docs/augment-agent-guidelines.md).

+For examples of using Roo for code generation, see the example rituals in `protocols/examples/roo-codegen.yaml`.

 ## License